Luke Schenn: Professional

 As a free agent from the Maple Leafs in the off-season, Schenn was signed to a three-year, $8.25 million contract with the Nashville Predators on July 1, 2023.
 On October 17, 2024, early in the 2024–25 season, Schenn played his 1,000th NHL game; this was later commemorated by the Predators in a pregame ceremony on October 19.
 Several months later, on March 5, 2025, Schenn was traded to the Pittsburgh Penguins, alongside Tommy Novak, in exchange for Michael Bunting and a fourth-round draft pick.
 Schenn was then traded to the Winnipeg Jets in exchange for a second-round pick in the 2026 NHL entry draft and a fourth-round pick in the 2027 NHL entry draft two days later, on March 7, 2025.
+On January 6, 2026, Schenn scored his first goal as a Winnipeg Jet in his 1,100th NHL game, despite the Jets losing 4–3 to the Vegas Golden Knights.
+It was his first goal since 2024.

+During the season, with the Jets forecasting to be out of playoff contention, on March 6, 2026, Schenn was traded to the Buffalo Sabres, alongside Logan Stanley, in exchange for Jacob Bryson, Isak Rosen, a conditional 2026 fourth-round pick, and a 2027 second-round pick.
+Schenn made just 4 regular season appearances for the Sabres in a depth role, however helped the Sabres return to the post-season for the first time in 14 years and played 2 post-season games.

+On July 1, 2026, as a free agent from the Sabres, Schenn signed a one-year, $2.25 million contract to return to the Vancouver Canucks for the season.

 International play

 Schenn's first experience with Hockey Canada was as a member of Team West at the 2006 World Under-17 Hockey Challenge in Regina, Saskatchewan, where his team finished seventh.
 He played for Canada twice at the under-18 level: the 2006 Ivan Hlinka Memorial Tournament, where his team won gold, and the 2007 IIHF World U18 Championships, where Canada finished fourth.
 Schenn scored three goals during this tournament.